 A giant stone wall encircles the town as far as the eye can see and, looking up, I spot the magnificently ornate palace facade peering out of the encroaching darkness.
 Monkeys swing from rock to rock, charging up the cliff, clambering over the walls, conquering the fort and palace in one swift attack.
 It is quite a sight and I sit with Alex, my brother and rickshaw race co-pilot and smoke a joint upon the roof of our $3 guesthouse.
 It has been a stressful day and we make the decision to reward ourselves the next day with some much needed chill time.

-The hippie trail bought a tide of wanderers looking for answers, for purpose, for a promised land of spiritual wonderment and lazy stoner days.
+The hippie trail brought a tide of backpackers to India looking for answers, for purpose, for a promised land of spiritual wonderment and lazy stoner days.
 Many of these early backpackers started their adventures in Turkey, hitchhiking or travelling by public transport up through Iran and Lebanon in search of hash and hedonism.
 The hippies penetrated Afghanistan, overwhelmed by the warm welcomes and strong marijuana.
 Many travelled down to Pakistan, heading into the mountains of Hunza and Chitral.
 Almost all of them eventually found themselves facing the ocean upon the giant subcontinent of India.